 My experience includes working with adults with a broad diversity of ages and backgrounds in the NHS sector and in private practice.
-I have worked with a range of issues, from depression, low self-esteem and self-confidence, early experiences, career-related stress and relationship difficulties to anxiety, parental issues and suicidal thoughts.
+I have worked with a range of issues, from depression, low self-esteem and self-confidence, career-related difficulties or stress, relationship difficulties to separation and divorce.

-I have worked with many senior clients facing retirement, loneliness and ageism.
+I have worked with many senior clients facing retirement, isolation and loneliness.

-I have experience in bereavement and loss and can help with what can be a very difficult time in your life.
+I have experience in bereavement, grief and loss and can help with what can be a very difficult time in your life.

-I offer one-to-one short and long term counselling sessions to adults, and I have daytime and evening appointments available.
+I offer one-to-one short and long term counselling sessions to adults.
+I offer daytime and evening appointments.

-I see clients at Southville Clinic in Southville on Tuesdays, Wednesdays and Fridays from 4.30pm to 8.30pm (Currently not working at the clinic)
+I see clients at the Southville Clinic in Southville Bristol on Tuesdays from 4.30pm to 8.30pm.
+(Face to face sessions not available right now)

-I also see clients in my practice in Keynsham BS31, from Monday to Friday between 8am and 8.30pm.
+I also see clients in Keynsham BS31 from Monday to Friday (Face to face sessions not available right now).